Ask a COVID-19 Question

 - On May 7, the Government of Pakistan announced an ease in some of the nationwide lockdown restrictions.
 Additionally, the Islamabad Capital Territory and Sindh, Punjab, Balochistan, and Khyber Pakhtunkhwa provinces have varying degrees of lockdowns and may elect to modify the Government of Pakistan’s nationwide lockdown restrictions.

-- Due to the travel disruptions caused by COVID-19, foreign nationals currently in Pakistan (to include U.S. citizens) whose Pakistani visa expired after March 15, 2020, have been granted an automatic extension until June 30, 2020, per Pakistan’s Ministry of Interior.
-Full details are available in our April 30 Health Alert Update #36.
+- Due to the travel disruptions caused by COVID-19, foreign nationals currently in Pakistan (to include U.S. citizens) whose Pakistani visa expired after March 15, 2020, have been granted an automatic extension until August 31, 2020.

 - U.S. citizens in Pakistan with COVID-19 symptoms, or who have tested positive for COVID-19, should follow their medical provider’s instructions.
 U.S. citizens in Pakistan are subject to Government of Pakistan and provincial government health care screening and treatment requirements.

-- The Embassy and Consulates General cannot arrange for the transfer to a different hospital or release of U.S. citizens from the isolation wards.
+- The Embassy and Consulates General cannot arrange for the transfer of a U.S. citizen to a different hospital or release of U.S. citizen from a hospital.
 U.S. citizens in isolation wards or their families should speak directly to hospital staff regarding possible transfer.

 Routine Consular Services:

 As of March 17, the United States Embassy and Consulates in Pakistan canceled all routine consular services, including all visa services and routine services to U.S. citizens.
 We will resume routine services as soon as possible but are unable to provide a specific date at this time.